Skip to main content

 Extend disks

-Permanent instance is started and running (and consuming resources) all the time.
-OnDemand instance is started only when corresponding task is queued.
-Instance is stopped when all tasks were processed.
+A permanent instance is started and running (consuming resources) all the time.
+An on-demand instance is started only when a corresponding task is queued and stopped when all tasks have been processed.

 3. Corresponding section looks like: